A Grande Conquista 2

-A Grande Conquista 2 was the second season of the Brazilian reality television series A Grande Conquista, which premiered on Monday, April 22, 2024, on RecordTV.
+A Grande Conquista 2 was the second and final season of the Brazilian reality television series A Grande Conquista, which premiered on Monday, April 22, 2024, on RecordTV.
 Under the direction of Rodrigo Carelli, the show is commanded by Lucas Selfie and Ju Nogueira on digital platforms and hosted for the first time by Rachel Sheherazade, (replacing Mariana Rios, who left the show) she who makes her debut as the new host of the series.

 On July 18, 2024, advisor Kaio Perroni won the competition with 51.83% of the public vote over digital influencer João Hadad (35.19%), comedian Will Rambo (9.53%) and actor Fernando Sampaio (3.45%).

 Format

 Unlike the first season, the second has undergone some changes in format, now reducing the stages to just two.

 Stage 1

 In the Villa, the 100 candidates live in three houses (starting with 47 in the Orange house, 33 in the Blue house and 20 in the Green house), having to share beds and limited supplies for 19 days, while facing a series of challenges and mass evictions.
 The last 30 to survive in the Villa compete in the final challenge, in which the public decides whether the winner secures a place in the next stage of the game.
 Then, the remaining candidates face the final public vote for the last spots in the Mansion.

 The new thing on this season is that the Villa's owners, when they win the challenges, get a bigger advantage Whether of which house they end up in, the leader is sent to a house of a different color (or the same one if that's the case) and receives missions from the production and the external audience The main goal is to convince the contestant to stay in the show through mental games, and if any contestant gives up, the house where the owner is (whether it's the opponent's or not) gets punished.
 In addition, the top six Villagers from the second to the fourth eviction and the winner of the last Safety Challenge, secure a direct spot in the Mansion.